MicrosoftDocs/azure-docs/articles/active-directory/saas-apps/guru-tutorial.md

 ## Test SSO

-In this section, you test your Azure AD single sign-on configuration with following options.
+In this section, you test your Microsoft Entra single sign-on configuration with following options.

-* Click on Test this application in Azure portal and you should be automatically signed in to the Guru for which you set up the SSO.
+* Click on Test this application in Microsoft Entra admin center and you should be automatically signed in to the Guru for which you set up the SSO.

 * You can use Microsoft My Apps.
 When you click the Guru tile in the My Apps, you should be automatically signed in to the Guru for which you set up the SSO.
 For more information about the My Apps, see [Introduction to the My Apps](../user-help/my-apps-portal-end-user-access.md).

 ## Next Steps

-Once you configure Guru you can enforce session control, which protects exfiltration and infiltration of your organization�s sensitive data in real time.
+Once you configure Guru you can enforce session control, which protects exfiltration and infiltration of your organization's sensitive data in real time.
 Session control extends from Conditional Access.
 [Learn how to enforce session control with Microsoft Defender for Cloud Apps](/cloud-app-security/proxy-deployment-any-app).